Wine Rating: 95

 Screaming Eagles’ success over the past 20 years has not slowed down.
 In fact, the cult status it garnered in the beginning, that many wine experts thought would surely dissolve, has actually helped other small wineries create limited edition wines of their own, which by the way have also received high praise from critics.
 A few who have been recognized as top cult wines include the aforementioned Dalla Valle Vineyards as well as Colgin Cellars, Grace Family Vineyards, Harlan Estate, and Schrader Cellars.
 And that’s just in California.
 Cult wine status is not exclusive to California and also includes Italy, France, and Australia.

 In 2006, Jean Phillips was presented with an offer that, as she puts it, “she could not refuse.”
 The offer remains undisclosed, although many have speculated.
 The impossible to refuse proposal was made by business magnates Charles Banks and Stanley Kroenke.
 The deal was struck, the purchase of Screaming Eagle was made and Jean Phillips was no longer the heart and soul of the winery.
 Many thought this would change everything and not in a good way.
 In order to calm the understandable dismay of her longtime clients, Phillips wrote a letter to her mailing list.
-In this letter she said, “They will renovate old structures or build new ones and replant the vineyard.
+In this letter, she said, “They will renovate old structures or build new ones and replant the vineyard.
 The new owners have exciting plans to keep it small but raise the bar on quality.”
-Some people were convinced that with Phillips leaving Screaming Eagle, and by her selling to billionaire entrepreneurs, this would surely be end of the legend.
+Some people were convinced that with Phillips leaving Screaming Eagle, and by her selling to billionaire entrepreneurs, this would surely be the end of a legend.
 Well, as it is with most things, only time would tell.
 In 2009, just three years after the purchase of the winery, Charles Banks left Screaming Eagle, leaving Stan Kroenke as the sole owner.

 What I have researched about Stan Kroenke has been refreshing.
 It turns out he’s not just some businessman looking to make a few bucks on a famous wine that he knows or cares little about.
 On the contrary, he is genuinely passionate about the history of Screaming Eagle and he’s committed to preserving its legacy.
 Since the new ownership, Screaming Eagle still enjoys high wine ratings and their production remains small, only increasing their year production by 500 to 850 cases.
 However, the price per bottle, for those who are on their mailing list allocation, has gone up to $850 per bottle or $2500 for a three pack.